fyneworks/sublime-CMD/README.md

 sublime-CMD
 ===========

-Sublime Text Package that launches a command prompt window via a shortcut key, or click
+Sublime Text Package that launches a command prompt window via a shortcut key or right-click menu.